 - Submit usage data online annually to the City by May 1.*

-Please review this section to learn more about LL84, which buildings are required to benchmark, the benchmarking process, how to comply, where to get help, and benchmarking scores and reports.
+Please click the sections below to learn more about LL84, which buildings are required to benchmark, the benchmarking process, how to comply, where to get help, and benchmarking scores and reports.